Last updated February 9, 2023

 The company was founded in 1980.
-Steve Jackson did his first game design work for Metagaming.
-In 1980 he bought Space Gamer from Metagaming and went into business for himself.
+Steve Jackson did his first game design work for Metagaming, starting in 1977.
+In 1980, he bought Space Gamer from Metagaming and went into business for himself.
 Three games and one set of Cardboard Heroes figures were released in late 1980.
 The new company really took off in 1981, when Car Wars hit the stores.
+So that makes us 43 years old in 2023!

-We have about 25 full-time employees, plus a number of part-time staff, contractors, and so on.
-In terms of sales, we are in the top 10 adventure game companies, but, depending on what you call an "adventure game company," probably not the top five.
+We have somewhere north of 30 employees and contractors, plus a number of part-time staff, contractors, and so on.
+In terms of sales, we are sometimes in the top 10 adventure game companies, but – depending on what you call an "adventure game company" – not the top five.

-We've done more than 500 products across a dozen or more lines, and a terrifying number of them are still in print.
+We've published more than 1,500 games, expansions, accessories, books, toys, and other unclassifiable items.
 For a current listing, see the Our Games page.
 For a complete list, see the Everything We've Ever Released page.

 Our mailing address (for US snailmail only) is: